aamarques/CHARRA-PM/README.md

-# CHARRA: CHAllenge-Response based Remote Attestation with TPM 2.0
+# CHARRA-PM: Passport Model based on CHAllenge-Response based Remote Attestation with TPM 2.0

 ![CHARRA Logo](charra-logo_small.png)

-This is a proof-of-concept implementation of the "Challenge/Response Remote Attestation" interaction model of the [IETF RATS](https://datatracker.ietf.org/wg/rats/about/) [Reference Interaction Models for Remote Attestation Procedures](https://datatracker.ietf.org/doc/draft-ietf-rats-reference-interaction-models/) using TPM 2.0.
+CHARRA is a proof-of-concept implementation of the "Challenge/Response Remote Attestation" interaction model of the [IETF RATS](https://datatracker.ietf.org/wg/rats/about/) [Reference Interaction Models for Remote Attestation Procedures](https://datatracker.ietf.org/doc/draft-ietf-rats-reference-interaction-models/) using TPM 2.0.
 The [IETF Remote Attestation Procedures (RATS)](https://datatracker.ietf.org/wg/rats/about/) working group standardizes formats for describing assertions/claims about system components and associated evidence; and procedures and protocols to convey these assertions/claims to relying parties.
 Given the security and privacy sensitive nature of these assertions/claims, the working group specifies approaches to protect this exchanged data.

 This proof-of-concept implementation realizes the Attesting Computing Environment—a Computing Environment capable of monitoring and attesting a target Computing Environment—as well as the target Computing Environment itself, as described in the [RATS Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/).

+CHARRA-PM is a development of the Passport Model, also defined by RATS workgroup documents using the source code from CHARRA and developing functions and interactions into a new model.

+CHARRA-PM is also a work presaented in my MSc Dissertation at Coimbra University in September of 2022.

+CHARRA code can be found at https://github.com/Fraunhofer-SIT/charra

 ## Changelog 2021-03-17